 People would not believe me if they knew I’m “camping” off the grid, in rough roads and deep in the mountains.
 It is a definite contrast to my everyday lifestyle where I spend most of my time detailing designs for high-end clientele.
 Before that trip, my boss had asked about my weekend plans and I briefly mentioned about going camping.
 Her reaction didn’t seem at all pleased and asked what entails camping. lol It was quite an interesting conversation, to say the least.
 Speaking to someone who likely has never camped in her life, I summarized my camping details.
 Pick a location, bring your friends, make sure you have plenty of food and water and enjoy nature w/o a cell phone.
 I think I didn’t sell her on the no wifi zone part but, for me, it is a blessing.
 Continue reading “Going Off-The Grid Camping at Lytle Creek.”

-Slab City definitely lived up to its quirkiness.
-Many of you have probably never even heard of this city unless you’ve been to or have seen at one point the popular site called Salvation Mountain.
-The site is in Slab city and it basically brings in (if not) most of the visitors to the area.
-This trip was my 2nd time visiting the Salvation Mountain and I’m glad I came back because I apparently missed a lot from my first visit.
-Continue reading “Exploring Slab City in California”
+Slab city definitely lived up to its quirkiness.
+Many of you have probably never even heard of this city unless you’ve been to it or have seen its popular site called Salvation Mountain.
+It is located 100 miles northeast of San Diego, California, near Salten Sea and in the middle of nowhere, really.
+The Salvation Mountain basically brings in (if not) most of the visitors to the area and on this trip it was my 2nd time visiting the Salvation Mountain to sightsee with a few friends.
+Continue reading “Why People Flock in Slab City”

 Somewhere in the desert, behind boulders and through the bends we found a nice spot to park and camped out for the night.
 Continue reading “Around the Bend in Orocopias Mountain – Part 2”